-The Bachelor of Laws (LLB) and the Juris Doctor (JD) degree will be awarded with the following levels of Honours:
+The Bachelor of Laws (LLB) degree will be awarded with the following levels of Honours:

 - Honours Class 1